DataOps, Streaming Operations, DevOps

 Shared ownership: Foster a culture where data engineers and platform teams jointly own streaming systems' reliability and performance.

 Clear interfaces: Define clear contracts between teams through schemas, APIs, and SLAs.
-Governance platforms help establish frameworks that clarify data ownership, access policies, and quality standards across streaming platforms.
+Governance frameworks help establish practices that clarify data ownership, access policies, and quality standards across streaming platforms.
+Schema registries enforce compatibility rules, preventing breaking changes from propagating to consumers.

 Knowledge sharing: Regular demos, documentation, and training sessions ensure teams stay aligned on best practices and platform capabilities.